payalgatkal23/payalgatkal23/README.md

 Node.js | Express.js | MongoDB | React

 ## About Me
-I’m a fresher and a quick learner, seeking an opportunity to begin my career as a developer and build my skills over the long term.
+I’m a fresher and a quick learner with a strong interest in backend development.
+I’m seeking an opportunity to begin my career as a developer, where I can apply my knowledge, gain hands-on experience, and continuously build my skills over the long term.